Raiders vs. Packers Monday Night Football: Promo Codes, Odds, Moneyline, and Spread - Week 5

 Raiders vs. Packers Betting Insights

-- The Raiders don't have a win ATS (0-1) as a 1-point favorite or greater this year.
+- The Raiders have no wins ATS (0-1) as a 2.5-point favorite or greater this season.

-- One of Las Vegas' four games with a set total has hit the over (25%).
+- Las Vegas has combined with its opponent to go over in one of four games with a set total (25%).

-- The Packers have an ATS record of 3-1 as 1-point underdogs or more.
+- The Packers have one win ATS (1-1) as a 2.5-point underdog or more this season.

-- Green Bay has seen three of its four games go over the point total.
+- Of four Green Bay games so far this year, three have hit the over.

 Not all offers available in all states.
 Please gamble responsibly!
 Contact 1-800-GAMBLER if you or someone you know has developed a gambling problem or addiction.